-- 12. During construction and construction/operation activities, the following postmonitoring measures shall be implemented to avoid or lessen boundary concentrations of NO2: - a.
+- 13. During construction and construction/operation activities, the following post-monitoring measures shall be implemented to avoid or lessen boundary concentrations of NO2: - a.
 If monitoring determines that the 1-hour NO2 standard (i.e., 470 ug/m3) is being approached (i.e., within 95 percent of the standard or approximately 450 ug/m3), construction or cell closure activities shall be curtailed until the appropriate tiered mitigation measures can be implemented, or until adverse meteorological conditions no longer exist. - b.
-The waste placement and/or clay preparation areas shall be moved to a preplanned alternative working location to separate emissions from clay placement construction emissions.
+The waste placement and/or clay preparation areas shall be moved to a preplanned alternative working location to separate emissions from clay placement construction emissions. - c.

-- c.
 Construction procedures shall be configured such that operations requiring heavy equipment do not occur simultaneously (e.g., clay placement and protective soil placement by scrapers will not be done during periods with adverse meteorological conditions). - d.
 Construction scheduling will be slowed to reduce daily equipment usage. - e.
 Hours of construction with designated pieces of equipment (e.g., scrapers) shall be constrained to occur outside of peak adverse meteorological conditions.

-This condition was met.
-No construction activities were conducted in 2015.
+Status: This condition was met in 2016.

 14a.
 A Citizen Oversight Committee shall be formed by the Board of Supervisors pursuant to Board Policy A-21 upon approval of the project.
-The Citizen Oversight Committee shall be composed of a total of five (5) members, whose term of service will be established upon formation of the Committee.
+The Citizen Oversight Committee shall be composed of a total of five (5) members, whose term of service will be established upon formation of the

+Committee.
 Three (3) of the five (5) members will be appointed by the Supervisor of the district in which the landfill is located.
 Of these three (3), two (2) members must reside within a three (3) mile radius of the landfill property.
 One (1) member shall be a representative from a corporate operation within a three (3) mile radius of the landfill property.
 The remaining two (2) members will be appointed by the entire Board of Supervisors and shall be chosen at large to represent the affected communities of interest.

-Status

-This condition is met.
+Status: This condition was met for 2016.

-b.
+14b.
 The Citizen Oversight Committee shall meet at least once annually to review the Annual Status Report submitted by the Administrative Review Committee, which will include all the reports and data that will be provided by USA WASTE or its successor-in-interest, and shall submit written comments on the project to the Board of Supervisors as they deem necessary.

-This condition is met.
+Status: This condition was met for 2016.

 15a.
 USA WASTE or its successor-in-interest shall deposit 50 cents per ton into a Third Party, Environmental Impairment Trust, which fund shall be established and maintained throughout the life of the project.
-Any balance in the existing fund contributed by USA WASTE or its successor-in-interest under the First El Sobrante Landfill Agreement, as amended, shall continue to accrue with deposits from all waste delivered to the site on or after the start date, including interest earnings on the funds, until the fund has reached a total of \$2,000,000, at which time deposits may be discontinued until withdrawals cause the fund to fall below the b.
-Monies may be withdrawn from the Environmental Impairment Trust only for environmental remediation purposes with approval by USA WASTE or its successor-in-interest and the General Manager-Chief Engineer of the Riverside County Waste Management Department.
-The Trustee shall be required to report quarterly to the Department on all fund activity and balances.
+Any balance in the existing fund contributed by USA WASTE or its successor-in-interest under the First El Sobrante Landfill Agreement, as amended, shall continue to accrue with deposits from all waste delivered to the site on or after the start date, including interest earnings on the funds, until the fund has reached a total of \$2,000,000, at which time deposits may be discontinued until withdrawals cause the fund to fall below the \$2,000,000 cap.

-\$2,000,000 cap.
 The cap shall increase annually by 90% of the change in the Consumer Price Index (CPI) starting in the year 2002.

-This condition was met.
-The balance of the Environmental Impairment Trust at the end of 2015 was \$3,065,799.77.
+Status: This condition was met in 2016.
+The balance of the Environmental Impairment Trust at the end of 2016 was \$3,103,334.99.